YosefLab/SymSim/README.md

 Refer to the [SymSim vignette](https://github.com/YosefLab/SymSim/blob/master/vignettes/SymSimTutorial.Rmd) for examples of using SymSim to simulate datasets.

+[New feature] SymSim can now generate co-expressed gene modules.
+A new argument to the function `SimulateTrueCounts()` which is `gene_module_prop` represent the proportion of genes the user wants to be in gene modules.
+The smallest module size is 10 genes.
+For example, if the total number of genes in modules is 100, and the total number of populations is 5, then the 100 genes are randomy assigned to 5 gene modules.
+A gene module often correspond to a population, meaning that that set of genes tend to be highly expressed in a given population, but there is no guarantee on this.
+In the output of the function `SimulateTrueCounts()` there is an element `is_in_module` which gives the module ID for each gene (0 means the gene is not in any module).

 ### References

 Xiuwei Zhang &ast;, Chenling Xu &ast;, Nir Yosef. **Simulating multiple faceted variability in Single Cell RNA sequencing**. _Nature Communications_, 10:2611, 2019. (https://www.nature.com/articles/s41467-019-10500-w).